 How to Clean Artichokes? (+Video)

 How to Clean Artichokes?
-Fresh artichokes are in season!
+Fresh artichokes are now in season!
 Artichokes are the ultimate vegetable, loaded with antioxidants and fiber!
-Everyone in our family loves artichokes, no matter how our Mom makes them, stuffed, steamed, roasted, or even sauteed.
-For years I had no idea how to clean artichokes until Mom showed me the way, and now we enjoy eating artichokes all the time.
+Our entire family loves artichokes, no matter how our mom prepares them.
+Whether they’re stuffed, steamed, roasted, or sautรฉed, we can’t get enough of them.
+For years, I had no idea how to clean artichokes until my mom showed me how.
+Now, we enjoy eating artichokes all the time!

-Baby artichokes are our favorite ones.
-If you can find small baby artichokes, they are delicious, very tender, and relatively easy to clean!
+Our favorite artichokes are medium and baby ones.
+If you can find small or medium artichokes, they are delicious, very tender, and relatively easy to clean!

-But first, here is what we need to clean them.
+But first, here is what you will need to clean them.

-• Fresh Baby Artichokes, one to two pounds
+• fresh baby or medium-sized artichokes, one to two pounds

 • juice of 1/2 lemon